 “Money cannot buy health, but I’d settle for a diamond-studded wheelchair.” ― Dorothy Parker

 But those who are true friends are the ones who have been there when you barely made a name for yourself.

-How sure are you that the people you consider your friends now will still be there when you go back to being just an average Joe though?
-True friends value your worth no matter your net worth.
+How sure are you that the people you consider your friends now will still be there when you go back to being just an average Joe, though?

-It doesn’t matter if you go to the most prestigious college, or are enrolled in one of the more popular majors.
+It doesn’t matter if you go to the most prestigious college or are enrolled in one of the more popular majors.

 8. Manners and Respect